 GI and pulmonary symptoms are often prominent.
 Ileus, obstruction, massive GI bleeding, severe malabsorption, and peritonitis may occur.
 Pulmonary symptoms include dyspnea, hemoptysis, and respiratory failure.
 Infiltrates may be seen on chest x-ray.

 Microscopic examination of a single stool sample detects larvae in about 25% of uncomplicated infections.
-Repeated examination of concentrated stool or the agar-plate method raises sensitivity to ≥ 85%.
+Repeated examination of concentrated stool samples raises the sensitivity; as many as 7 negative stool samples are recommended to exclude the diagnosis.
+The agar plate method has a sensitivity of > 85%.
 If the specimen stands at room temperature for several hours, rhabditiform larvae may transform into longer filariform larvae, leading to erroneous diagnosis of hyperinfection.
 Sampling of the proximal small bowel by aspiration may be positive in low-level infections and should be done endoscopically to permit biopsy of suspicious duodenal and jejunal lesions.
 In hyperinfection syndrome, filariform larvae may be found in stool, duodenal contents, sputum, and bronchial washings and, uncommonly, in CSF, urine, or pleural or ascitic fluid.
 Chest x-rays may show diffuse interstitial infiltrates, consolidation, or abscess.

 Several immunodiagnostic tests are available for strongyloidiasis.
 Enzyme immunoassay (EIA) is recommended because of its greater sensitivity (> 90%).
-IgG antibodies can usually be detected even in immunocompromised patients with disseminated strongyloidiasis.
+IgG antibodies can usually be detected even in immunocompromised patients with disseminated strongyloidiasis, but the absence of detectable antibodies does not exclude infection.
 Cross-reactions in patients with filariasis or other nematode infections may result in false-positive tests.
 Antibody test results cannot be used to differentiate current from past infection.
 A positive test warrants continuing efforts to establish a parasitologic diagnosis.
 Serologic monitoring may be useful in follow-up because antibody levels decrease within 6 mo of successful chemotherapy.
+Sensitive and specific PCR-based methods for the diagnosis of S. stercoralis in stool samples are being developed and are available in research settings.

 Eosinophilia is often present but can be suppressed by drugs such as corticosteroids or cytotoxic chemotherapeutic drugs.

-Ivermectin 200 μg/kg po once/day for 2 days is used for uncomplicated infection and is generally well tolerated.
+Ivermectin 200 mcg/kg po once/day for 2 days is used for uncomplicated infection and is generally well-tolerated.
 Albendazole 400 mg po bid for 7 days is an alternative.
 In immunocompromised patients, prolonged therapy or repeated courses may be needed.
-Combined therapy with albendazole and ivermectin has been used for hyperinfections.
-In severely ill patients who are unable to take oral drugs, veterinary parenteral or rectal preparations of ivermectin have been used.
+Combined therapy with albendazole and ivermectin has been used for hyperinfection.
+In severely ill patients who are unable to take oral drugs, rectal preparations of ivermectin have been used.

 Cure should be documented by repeated stool examinations.